IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 1/02 DemoPreparation.md

     service/db2-lb created
     statefulset.apps/db2 created

+!!! warning "Wait 5 minutes..."
-Note, wait approximately 1 minutes for the DB2 containers to start loading in OpenShift before executing the next step.
+    Wait approximately 5 minutes for the DB2 containers to start loading in OpenShift before executing the next step.

 33. Verify DB2 is up and running in the OpenShift cluster.